STIXProject/specifications/README.md

 * BasicTypes.emx

 The data models are represented using XMI.
 They were created using Rational Software Architect (RSA).
 It is expected that they will be able to be imported into other UML tools.
 Currently, there are no diagrams in the CybOX model.

+In addition, we have provided the UML models in UML 2.2 open-source format, which might be easier to import into your UML tool.
+However, that format does not support diagrams.

+* STIX.uml
+* CYBOX.uml
+* BasicTypes.uml

 ### Specification Documents